Curaçao: Government

 Curaçao is a constituent country of the Kingdom of the Netherlands.
 Its governance takes place in a framework of a parliamentary representative democracy.
 The King of the Netherlands is the head of state, represented locally by a governor, with the Prime Minister of Curaçao serving as head of government.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and parliament.

 The judiciary is independent of the executive and the legislature.
 Convicted felons are held at the Curaçao Centre for Detention and Correction.

 Curaçao has full autonomy over most matters; the exceptions are outlined in the Charter for the Kingdom of the Netherlands under the title "Kingdom affairs".

 Military

 Defence of the island is the responsibility of the Netherlands.
-The Netherlands Armed Forces deploy both ground and naval units in the Caribbean with some of these forces based on Curacao.
+The Netherlands Armed Forces deploy both ground and naval units in the Caribbean with some of these forces based on Curaçao.
 These forces include: